Cone-equivalent nilpotent groups with different Dehn functions: Lower bounds on the Dehn function from integration of forms

 \subsection{Lower bounds from bounded forms}

-\begin{theorem} For $p\geqslant q\geqslant 2$ the Dehn function of $G_{p,q}$ is $\succcurlyeq n^{p-1}$. \end{theorem}
+\begin{theorem} For $p\geqslant q\geqslant 1$ the Dehn function of $G_{p+1,q+1}$ is $\succcurlyeq n^{p}$. \end{theorem}

+Before going into the proof of Theorem \ref{thm:lower-bounds-form}, we summarise our approach for obtaining the desired lower bound on $\delta_{G_{p+1,q+1}}$.
+It suffices to find a family of null-homotopic words $w_{p+1,n}$ of length $\simeq n$ and area $\simeq n^p$.
+A natural candidate for $w_{p+1,n}$ is the word $\Omega_{p+1}(n):=\Omega_{p+1}(n,\dots,n)$ defined via the embedding of $L_{p+1}$ in the first factor of $G_{p+1,q+1}$.
+The reason for this is that its image with respect to the projection $G_{p+1,q+1}\to L_{p}$ is a product of the words $x_1^{-n} \Omega_p(n)^{-1} x_1^n$ and $\Omega_p(n)$, which both have area $n^p$ in $L_p$.
+One way of showing that these two words have the asserted area is by integrating them along a primitive of the $2$-form $\xi_1\wedge \xi_p$ from Section \ref{sec:lower-bound-dehn}, defining the $p$-central extension $L_{p+1}\to L_p$.
+However, a naive attempt to use the same argument to show that $\Omega_{p+1}(n)$ has area $\simeq n^p$ fails, because one can show that $\int_{\Omega_{p+1}(n)} \xi_1\wedge \xi_p = 0$.
+We overcome this obstacle by replacing $\xi_1\wedge \xi_p$ by a suitable ``bounded'' deformation of itself and then showing that integration over a primitive of this deformation now yields a non-trivial lower area bound which is $\simeq n^{p-1}$.
+This allows us to prove Theorem \ref{thm:lower-bounds-form} and confirms our intuition regarding the area of the $\Omega_{p+1}(n)$.
+We now provide the details of our argument.
 Let us start by introducing some useful notation.
 Let $G$ be a connected Lie group equipped with a left-invariant Riemannian metric, and let $S$ be a compact generating subset of $G$.
 For a smooth path $\gamma: \left[a,b\right]\to G$ we denote by $L(\gamma)$ its length with respect to the chosen metric on $G$.
 We assign to every $s\in S$ a smooth choice of path $\gamma_s$ from $1_G$ to $s$ such that the set $\left\{L(\gamma_s)\mid s\in S\right\}$ is bounded.
 This allows us to associate to every word $w$ in $S$, a path $\overline{w}$.
 In what follows, such a path will be called a {\it word-path}.

 We denote $g\ast \gamma$ the action of $G$ by left translation on the set of paths in $G$.
 Let us denote $w\cdot w'$ the concatenation of the words $w$ and $w'$. \begin{proposition} We let $\langle S\mid R\rangle$ be a compact presentation of a connected Lie group $G$ that we also equip with a left-invariant Riemannian metric.
-Assume that there exists $\alpha$ a continuous $1$-form, and $C<\infty$ such that for every word-loop $\overline{r}$ associated to a relator $r\in R$ and every $g\in G$,
+Assume that there exists a continuous $1$-form $\alpha$, and $C<\infty$ such that for every word-loop $\overline{r}$ associated to a relator $r\in R$ and every $g\in G$,

 Let $w$ be null-homotopic, then

 \end{proposition} \begin{proof} We make the following trivial but crucial observation: given two words $w$ and $w'$ in the alphabet $S$, we have